VandalByte/darkmatter-grub2-theme/README.md

 ```
 Now the theme should be successfully installed, enjoy !!

-NOTE : To request the theme for any specific linux distro of your liking open an issue with feature request label and
+**NOTE :** *To request the theme for any specific linux distro of your liking open an issue with `feature request` label and let me know guys 😉*

 ## 💰 Donate
 **Alright COOL people 😎 visiting this page, if you like my work please consider donating 😄, it would motivate me to make new cool projects and really help me a lot guys, Thanks 😇**